painless-software/python-cli-test-helpers/docs/tutorial.rst

   installed)
 - Is command XYZ available? etc. Cover your entire CLI usage here!

-This is almost a stupid exercise: Run the command as a shell command and inspect the exit code of the exiting process, e.g.
+This is almost a stupid exercise: Run the command as a :func:`~cli_test_helpers.shell` command and inspect the exit code of the exiting process, e.g.

 .. code-block:: python